OpenCyberspace/AIGr.id/README.md

 <br>

+## **🧠 🕸️  AIGrid is a Decentralized Global AI Brain  - where all of world's AI is hyperlinked, live and ready to summon.**
 AIGrid is not a monolithic or singular AI.
-**🧠 🕸️  AIGrid is a Decentralized Global AI Brain  - where all of world's AI is hyperlinked, live and ready to summon.**
 It is collective, plural, compositional and inclusive

 <br>